Nic Fanciulli

-Nicholas Anthony "Nic" Fanciulli (born August 25, 1979, in Maidstone, Kent is an electronic musician, DJ and label owner.
+Nicholas Anthony Fanciulli (born August 25, 1979, in Maidstone, Kent), known professionally as Nic Fanciulli, is an electronic musician, DJ and label owner.

 Early life

 Fanciulli was born to an Italian father and a British mother in Maidstone, Kent.
 He spent his early childhood in Kent, Kenya, Italy and South London before the family settled in Maidstone, Kent.

 Career

 Fanciulli began his career in music at Plastic Surgery Records, Maidstone where he worked for two years in the early 2000s.
 Inspired by Laurent Garnier he began to DJ, handing out demo tapes to local promoters in Maidstone.
 Among them was Sergio (Serge) Bienati, promoter of well-known local event brand ClubClass.
 Nic slipped him several anonymous tapes, after receiving the third tape Serge went on a manhunt, eventually tracking Nic down and giving him his break.
 Serge gave Nic a residency in the main room at ClubClass at a club called Atomics when he was 19 and signed him to the Club Class booking agency in 2003.

 In 1998, Fanciulli set up his own label, Portent Records, putting out his first release ‘Dockside’ (with Matt Blewett) in 2000.
 Releases include the Mojolators ‘Drifting’ (featuring Camilla) which was played by Pete Tong on Radio 1 for 14 consecutive weeks, eventually being licensed to Multiply Records, a sub-label of Telstar/BMG.

 After he was signed to the ClubClass booking agency, Fanciulli career ascended rapidly, picking up bookings at Cream, Turnmills, Space (Ibiza and Miami), Shindig, Passion, Circus, Type, appearing at Radio 1 weekends in Ibiza, Miami and Cardiff and the Radio 1 Outdoor stage at Homelands Festival.
 In September 2004 he started a residency with The Gallery at Turnmills in Farringdon, London.

 In 2005, he was invited to record an entry in the Renaissance mix series.
 Renaissance Presents Nic Fanciulli was released in October 2005, followed by Volume 2 a year later.
 Nic has also created mixes for Global Underground's GUDJ series, Balance and In The House (published by longstanding house label Defected).